-Additional amendments to lowa's rules (also completed in 2012) revised the definitions of "EPA reference method," "particulate matter," "standard conditions," and "total suspended particulate" to match federal regulations.
-EPA's revisions to stack test methods to establish procedures for measuring PM2.5 were adopted by reference in this rulemaking, as well as updates to adoption dates for the most current EPA reference methods for other pollutant emissions measurements.

-The SIP revision relating to this rulemaking was submitted to EPA on November 15, 2012.
+Additional amendments to Iowa's rules (also completed in 2012) revised the definitions of "EPA reference method," "particulate matter," "standard conditions," and "total suspended particulate" to match federal regulations.
+EPA's revisions to stack test methods to establish procedures for measuring PM2.5 were adopted by reference in that rulemaking, as well as updates to adoption dates for the most current EPA reference methods for other pollutant emissions measurements.
+The SIP revision relating to that rulemaking was published in the Federal Register on January 16, 2014 (79 FR 2787).